Updated: Aug 21

 Skills being developed - Braking, control and steering.

-Use a stick or brush handle for your child to ride under to avoid hitting the limbo pole.
-Make it harder by lowering the pole.
+Use a stick, brush handle or hold your arm out for your child to ride under to avoid hitting.
+Make it harder by lowering your object or armm.
 How low can you go?

 Skills being developed - Control, bike handling, skills for riding in areas such as woodlands with low hanging branches.